SNIA/iotta-reanimator/README.md

 [Re-Animator: Versatile High-Fidelity Storage-System Tracing and Replaying](https://doi.org/10.1145/3383669.3398276).

 The two main parts of the Re-Animator project are the tracer and the replayer.

+## Tracer

 The tracer collects system call trace data in the [Dataseries](https://github.com/dataseries/DataSeries/) format, while the replayer executes the system calls specified in a given trace.
 The tracer comes in two flavors: